pyconll/pyconll/README.md

 ### Motivation

-This tool is intended to be a **minimal**, **low level**, and **functional** library in a widely used programming language. pyconll creates a thin API on top of raw CoNLL annotations that is simple and intuitive in a popular programming language.
+This tool is intended to be a **minimal**, **low level**, **expressive** and **pragmatic** library in a widely used programming language. pyconll creates a thin API on top of raw CoNLL annotations that is simple and intuitive.

 In my work with the Universal Dependencies project, I saw a dissapointing lack of low level APIs for working with the CoNLL-U format.
 Most tooling focuses on graph transformations and DSLs for terse, automated changes.
-Tools such as [Grew](http://grew.fr/) and [Treex](http://ufal.mff.cuni.cz/treex) are very powerful and productive, but have a learning curve and are limited the scope of their DSLs.
-[CL-CoNLLU](https://github.com/own-pt/cl-conllu/) is simple and low level, but Common Lisp is not widely used in NLP, and difficult to pickup for beginners.
-[UDAPI](http://udapi.github.io/) is in python but it is very large and has little guidance. pyconll attempts to fill the gaps between what other projects have accomplished.
+Tools such as [Grew](http://grew.fr/) and [Treex](http://ufal.mff.cuni.cz/treex) are very powerful and productive, but their DSLs have a learning curve and limit their scope.
+[UDAPI](http://udapi.github.io/) offers a python library but it is very large and has little guidance. pyconll attempts to fill the gaps between what other projects have accomplished.

-Other useful tools can be found on the Universal Dependencies [website](https://universaldependencies.org/tools.html).

-Hopefully, individual researchers find pyconll useful, and will use it as a building block for their tools and projects. pyconll affords a standardized and complete base for building larger projects without worrying about CoNLL annotation and output.
+Hopefully, individual researchers find pyconll useful, and will use it as a building block for their tools and projects. pyconll affords an intuitive and complete base for building larger projects without worrying about the details of CoNLL annotation and output.

 ### Code Snippet